Ark Conway Primary Academy Governance

 - A link to the senior executive team of Ark

-The current Clerk to Governors is Cathi Hughes (Cathi.Hughes@arkonline.org).
-Governors can be contacted through Cathi, and the parent governor can be contacted through the school office.
+The current Clerk to Governors is Cathi Hughes (Catherine.Hughes@arkonline.org).
+Governors can be contacted through the Clerk.

 Since 2011, Alison has served as Co-Chair of the Thomas's Schools Foundation, a volunteer-run, charitable organisation that provides educational and extracurricular opportunities for primary–school aged children in London through partnerships with local primary schools and community organisations.
 Prior to TSF, she worked in senior management in e-commerce and book publishing.
 Alison is passionate about improving education of young people, working with the local community and to providing opportunities to build self esteem and life skills.